newrelic/centurion/README.md

 #### Alternative Docker Registry

-Centurion normally uses the built-in registry support in the Docker daemon to handle pushing and pulling images.But Centurion also has the ability to use external tooling to support hosting your registry on Amazon S3.
+Centurion normally uses the built-in registry support in the Docker daemon to handle pushing and pulling images.
+But Centurion also has the ability to use external tooling to support hosting your registry on Amazon S3.
 That tooling is from a project called [Dogestry](https://github.com/newrelic-forks/dogestry).
 We have recently improved that tooling substantially in coordination with the